Kalafut-organization/elephant_vending_machine_frontend/README.md

 ## Viewing Documentation
 1. Navigate to the root directory of this project
 1. Run `npm run docs`
+1. Open the generated page in `docs/index.html` in a browser

 ## Running linting
 1. Navigate to the root directory of this project